General Information

 Registration and Eligibility for School

-Early Entrance.
-District 96 parents requesting that early entrance to Kindergarten or to Grade 1 be considered for their child must request it by April 1 in the calendar year in which August enrollment would occur.
-To be eligible for consideration for Early Entrance, a student must be turning 5 years old (for Kindergarten) or 6 years old (for Grade 1) after Sept.
-1 and no later than Dec.
-1.
+Early Entrance: District 96 parents requesting that early entrance to Kindergarten or to Grade 1 be considered for their student must request it by April 1 in the calendar year in which August enrollment would occur.
+To be eligible for consideration for Early Entrance, a student must be turning 5 years old (for Kindergarten) or 6 years old (for Grade 1) after September 1 and no later than December 1(between September 2 and December 1).

 Who will qualify for early entrance?

-Students who meet the age requirements stated above whose parents have requested consideration for early entrance will be assessed by District 96 staff to determine eligibility for early entrance.
+Students who meet the age requirements stated above and whose parents have requested consideration for early entrance will be assessed by District 96 staff to determine eligibility for early entrance.
 Assessment by District 96 faculty and staff must reflect no concerns with the student’s social emotional functioning.
 Further, his or her academic achievement must be significantly above average (in the 99th percentile) for the student’s chronological age in all content areas assessed.

 Class Parties

 Details of Class Parties.
 Class parties will be 30–40 minutes in length.
 Typically, all Willow Grove and elementary students may have one party on the last school day before winter vacation, Halloween, and Valentine’s Day.
-Costumes may be worn at the Halloween Party.
+Costumes may be worn at the Halloween party.
 Masks and/or facsimiles of a weapon are not permitted in school, on school grounds, or on the bus.

 Birthday Treats.
 To celebrate birthdays at the elementary level, we only allow non-disruptive, safe, non-edible treats, such as pencils, stickers, bookmarks, or a book donated to the class library.
 Please check your item of choice with the classroom teacher for school appropriateness.